anric-n/wxdu-censor/selfassess.md

 8. Built multi-stage ML pipeline connecting outputs of one model to inputs of another (e.g., vision model to a language model to a text-to-speech model) (7 pts) - app.py, particularly in lines 112 - 217

+9. Measured and reported inference time, throughput, or computational efficiency (3 pts) eval.py, also see README.md and drive folders for csv outputs.

+10. Used at least three distinct and appropriate evaluation metrics for your task (3 pts) eval.py, also see drive folders for csv outputs and README.md.

+11. Analyzed model behavior on edge cases or out-of-distribution examples (5 pts) README.md

+12. Conducted both qualitative and quantitative evaluation with thoughtful discussion (5 pts) README.md, also see videos

+13. Modular code design with reusable functions and classes rather than monolithic scripts (3 pts)

 ## Following Directions